rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 root:root
 ```

-### 1.1.5 Ensure that the scheduler pod specification file permissions are set to 644 or more restrictive (Automated)
+### 1.1.5 Ensure that the scheduler pod specification file permissions are set to 600 or more restrictive (Automated)

-**Result:** pass
+**Result:** fail

 **Remediation:**
 Run the below command (based on the file location on your system) on the control plane node.
-For example, chmod 644 /var/lib/rancher/rke2/agent/pod-manifests/kube-scheduler.yaml
+For example, chmod 600 /var/lib/rancher/rke2/agent/pod-manifests/kube-scheduler.yaml

 **Audit:**